 - Named, non-spill, sports style water bottle.
 Please remember that children should only bring water for their classroom drink.

-- All belongings, including reading records, spelling folders, reading books, water bottles etc should be brought to and from school every day in a sensible sized bag – backpack style is the most practical and, when used with two straps, the best for children’s backs.
+Named pencil case containing: pencil, 15cm ruler, small selection of coloured pencils, eraser and pencil sharpener.
+Children will be provided with a black handwriting pen when they have earned their pen licence.
+Children may also bring a green pen for editing work but these are routinely provided in school.
+Please ensure pencil cases are a sensible size – they should fit easily in drawers and not be the large, ‘book’ size cases; these take up so much room on tables and ca make working space too small to be practical!
+All belongings, including reading records, spelling folders, reading books, water bottles etc should be brought to and from school every day in a sensible sized bag – backpack style is the most practical and, when used with two straps, the best for children’s backs.

 PE kit and requirements